Marine protected areas

 ASOC acknowledges and supports the world-class climate research conducted by Antarctic researchers.

 We present timely, science-based policy proposals at meetings of Antarctic governance organizations, providing Treaty parties with reliable information on how to protect the Antarctic environment.
-We also share this information with the broader public, promoting actions that will secure a climate-safe future.

 Photo credit: NASA ICE